chromaxyz/reflex/README.md

 ## Known limitations

-- Endpoint is currently not recognized as `proxy` on Etherscan.
+- Endpoint is currently not recognized as `proxy` on Etherscan due to it using `CALL`, not `DELEGATECALL`.
-- Does not support native currency to avoid reentrancy risk.
+- Does not support native tokens to avoid reentrancy risk.

 ## Why?